 Domestic dogs are generally quite malleable, adjusting to whatever environment in which they are born and raised, and bonding to whichever social groups are available to them.
 That’s why dogs generally make such fine companions to people.
 Their natural instinct to bond with other dogs easily transfers to bonding with humans instead; especially when we remove them from their mother and littermates at the artificially young weaning age of twelve weeks or less.
 (Puppies in a natural state would would otherwise stay with their dam and rearing group until they reach yearling age, or longer.)

-Maremmas Are Not Pets…
+LPDs Are Not Pets…

 People often inquire about our guardian dogs, expressing concern for their welfare, living in the pasture year-round.
 We get a lot of funny questions, like “how do you feed them?” or “aren’t they lonely?”
 It is a different mind set to get used to the lifestyle of an LPD, compared to the pet breeds which we’re accustomed to having as family companions in the house.
 But, LPDs are actually very happy in their element, they are made to do this job, descending from hundreds of generations of stock selected for their independence, hardiness, and guarding instincts and traits.
 Our dogs do have dog houses with straw bedding (but they rarely use them), and of course, water and daily food and visits.
 We feed all our dogs a homemade, natural diet.
 This level of care and interaction is all they require, and thrive doing their jobs day and night, rambling in their pastures and keeping an eye out for passers-by and wildlife.
-Much of the year, the dogs have the opportunity to spend time together- but they rarely do.
+Much of the year, the dogs have the opportunity to spend time together, but they often spend time apart.
 They occasionally enjoy a wrestling match, and greet each other at gates, but typically prefer to spend most of their time alone, napping or patrolling the pastures.

 The Ultimate Protection for Sheep and Goats